 This easy roasted chicken dinner is a weeknight staple in our family because it’s a one-pan dinner that calls for healthy, fresh ingredients, and it’s easy to customize according to your family’s tastes, or whatever happens to be in your fridge that day.

-We love baby potatoes and carrots, so that’s what I use most often, but you can always improvise with sweet potatoes, beets, parsnips, red onions, or any other root vegetable.
+We love baby potatoes (especially the Terrific Trio baby potatoes from the Little Potatoes Company!) and carrots, so that’s what I use most often, but you can always improvise with sweet potatoes, beets, parsnips, red onions, or any other root vegetable.
 And because the recipe calls for a small whole chicken, there are always lots of leftovers for easy lunches the next day!
-I love this recipe, and I know you’ll love it too!
+I love this easy roasted chicken recipe, and I know you’ll love it too!

 This recipe is adapted from Michael Smith’s Roast Chicken and Root Vegetables.

-2 onions, chopped into large chunks
+- 2 large onions chopped into large chunks

-1 lb bag of baby carrots
+- 1 lb baby carrots

-a few sprigs of fresh thyme
+- a few sprigs of fresh thyme

-a few pinches each of salt and pepper
+- a few pinches each of salt and pepper

-fresh parsley for garnish
+- fresh parsley for garnish